Codey-dot-PNG/AeroBBS/README.md

 ## What the bridge does NOT do (yet)

 - **Material/Block-entity state in replays.** Ship blocks are captured as a vanilla `StructureTemplate` (.nbt) snapshot taken at recording start.
 Block-entity state (signs, fluid tanks, Create contraption internals) is not re-sampled mid-recording, so changes to those during the recording will not be reflected in the replay.
-- **Sound/event capture.** Only pose and structure are recorded; sounds, particle events, and chat are not.

 ---